This post may contain affiliate links. Please read our disclosure policy.

 And there are lots of ways to make muffins more healthy.

-More Weight Watchers Friendly Easy Healthy Muffins
+More WW Friendly Easy Healthy Muffins

 I just made the raspberry oatmeal muffins, and they are fabulous!
 I didn’t have wheat germ so I used ground flaxseed instead.
 I can’t wait to share them with my classmates.